joshuacdj/TheHeartTherapy/README.md

 Nextjs website done for a professional client with interactable pop-up windows and sound effects for UX requirements.

+Check it out on https://thehearttherapy.com/ on both desktop and mobile devices!

 ## Desktops:

 ## 1. Home